In its best form, leadership is about creating a powerful future that is compelling in the present.

 - Agility/Adaptability: The days of 'waterfall' development, inflexible specs, and long lead-times are long gone.
 The new mantra for IT: Better, faster cheaper, and doing more with innovation.
 In addition, there are any number of ways to promote a better understanding of the business perspective, but they start with a will to change the mindset.
 Also, measure wisely in order to lead more effectively, focus on the key transformational areas, doing a few things well to create business value, from shaping mindset, to measure result, the transformation is a journey.

 - Attitude: Corporate culture plays a large role in hampering any CIO from affecting the change needed.
 Boards and executives understand and will verbally commit to the need for change, but when the meeting adjourns, it's back to the status quo.
 Having good attitude to effectively, efficiently communicate.
-All good IT people are also evangelists and teachers; able to bring a human element to technology and make it less intimidating
+All good IT people are also evangelists and teachers; able to bring a human element to technology and make it less intimidating.

-- Ability: You don't get to play the Transformation game if IT isn't transacting business well.
-IT governance structure & capability ensure there is strong and appropriate involvement by business managers in IT decision-making, it can also be a means of enhancing everyone's grasp of IT strategic nature and so increase the CIO's influence on the organization's overall strategy.
+- Manageability: You don't get to play the transformation game if IT isn't transacting business well.
+IT governance structure and capability ensure there is strong and appropriate involvement by business managers in IT decision-making, it can also be a means of enhancing everyone's grasp of IT strategic nature and so increase the CIO's influence on the organization's overall strategy.
 In any case, it should foster understanding on both sides and improve IT respect for business needs and priorities.
 Build a Good Team - CIOs must develop their people into professional, good communicators, customer service oriented, project management driven, risk reducing agents, innovators, and all-in-all good people.

-- Agility: sees the world through the lenses of change, and put emphasis on three “I”s: Interaction, Incrementalism, and Improvement.
+- Agility: See the world through the lenses of change, and put emphasis on three “I”s: Interaction, Incrementalism, and Improvement.
 It is not only the methodology for software development which largely resides in the stochastic or empirical domain, but a philosophy and a set of principles to run IT and business as a whole.
 The correct level of management control needs to be in place - essentially governance, reporting and change management"

 There are connections among Alignment, Architecture, and Agility: If you don't understand the business you can't deliver relevant results except using slow, clumsy processes.
 If you don't have Architecture, you can't easily decide whether a business request maps to your technical capabilities and Agility can result in chaos.
 If being transformational is leadership style, then, the leadership substance underneath is the vision, effectiveness, and adaptability.
 In order for CIOs to be more proactive, influential, and transformational, forward-looking organizations should empower their IT leaders, invite them to the big table, initiate in-depth conversation, set a positive tone for IT's stability and long-term strategy.